-For buying house, you can get a home loan in Australia.
+For buying a house, you can get a home loan in Australia.
 To get it you should have a clean credit history.
 In the case of late loan payments, bad debts your chances of getting it is slim.
-In past, if you have paid the mortgage on time, you have an opportunity to get it with ease.
+In the past, if you have paid the mortgage on time, you have an opportunity to get it with ease.
 Fair credit history is your eligibility criteria for a house loan.

 Evaluate your Budget